itofarina/qtpd-frontend/README.md

 - APIEndpoint - where the API is running
 - googleMapsApiKey - the api key for google maps
-- production - true or false depending on the environment you want to run
+- environment - development|production|test
+- googleAnalyticsKey - your Analytics key

 ### Usage
 - To start the project, run: